hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 .. literalinclude:: calcs/fciqmc/hubbard_fciqmc_real.lua
     :language: lua

-which results in the following simulation:
+and which results in the following simulation:

 .. plot::